 The atmosphere in Nandgaon is electrifying, making it one of the most unforgettable Holi experiences in India.

-4. Phoolon Ki Holi at Banke Bihari Temple – March 10, 2025 (Monday)
+4. Phoolon Ki Holi at Banke Bihari Temple – 20 March 2027 (Saturday)

 Vrindavan’s Banke Bihari Temple hosts Phoolon Ki Holi, where flowers, not colors, are used for celebration.
 This is a divine and peaceful way to enjoy Holi, as priests shower petals on devotees, filling the air with fragrance and devotion.